shotgunsoftware/sg-jira-bridge/docs/developer.rst

 Syncers
 =======
-The :class:`Syncer` is in charge of initially determining whether to accept or reject events from ShotGrid and Jira for syncing.
+The :class:`Syncer` is in charge of initially determining whether to accept or reject events from Flow Production Tracking and Jira for syncing.
 This is done with the :meth:`~Syncer.accept_shotgun_event` and :meth:`~Syncer.accept_jira_event` methods.
 It performs initial basic checks on the event to determine if it should immediately be rejected without needing to ask the handlers.
 These checks should be completely independent of the implementation details of the handlers.
-For example, a ShotGrid event can be inspected to ensure it has the basic required fields in an event like the ``meta`` and ``project`` keys.
+For example, a Flow Production Tracking event can be inspected to ensure it has the basic required fields in an event like the ``meta`` and ``project`` keys.
 Without either of these keys in the event, no handlers could process the event anyway.